 Top-tier Western Australian produce and expertly prepared Japanese cuisine is truly a match made in heaven, and there’s plenty of places in Perth cranking out top-tier meals that will make your jaw drop.
 We haven’t even touched on ramen – that deserves its own list (which we’ve done for you HERE).

-I’m sure I’m not alone when I feel a degree of skepticism every time I see the words “tapas- style” thrown around willy-nilly.
+We’re sure we’re not alone when we feel a degree of skepticism every time we see the words “tapas- style” thrown around willy-nilly.
 But Ha-Lu can cover even the most cynical skeptic to the merits of sharing.
 The menu spans from moreish zensai and otsumami starters through to more substantial mains – think slow cooked soy pork belly or grilled beef and miso plum sauce – all elegantly presented and designed for sharing.
 And I mean, that okonomiyaki… big oof.

 Shop 4, 401 Oxford Street, Mount Hawthorn

 If you’ve had a special occasion in the last ten years – anniversary, birthday, folks are paying… chances are, you’ve hit up Nobu.
 This global, Robert De Niro-owned brand has made a name for itself in excellence, and its Perth outpost is no different.
 The opulent dining room and its Crown setting naturally lends itself to celebrations, while complementing its modern Japanese-South American fare.
 The omakase menus are always a safe bet if you want to sit back and enjoy their signature dishes, but as any seafood-lovers will know, it’s well worth scoping out any local and seasonal highlights.